CSharpDB vs SQLite: A Benchmark-Driven Guide

 SQLite is a legendary piece of software, and the right default for a large class of .NET applications.
 CSharpDB isn't trying to replace it — it's a pure-C# embedded engine with a different set of trade-offs, and those trade-offs show up clearly when you put both engines under the same benchmark harness.

 The real signal from this exercise isn't the horse-race: it's that the API you pick inside each engine matters at least as much as the engine itself.
-InsertBatch turns a 243 ms CSharpDB insert into a 29 ms one.
-Dropping from EF Core to ADO.NET turns a 9.5 ms CSharpDB lookup into a 2.4 μs one.
-Matching durability turns an apples-to-oranges comparison into an apples-to-apples one.
+InsertBatch is what takes CSharpDB from "tied with SQLite" to "1.48× ahead" on durable bulk.
+Dropping from EF Core to ADO.NET is what recovers the engine's 10× lookup advantage.
+Matching durability is what keeps an apples-to-apples comparison from silently becoming apples-to-oranges.
 Those levers exist on both engines, and pulling them is usually cheaper than switching engines.

-If your workload is a good fit for CSharpDB's sweet spots — concurrent disjoint-key writes, hot point-lookups, or an engine-API that gets out of your way — the numbers will reward you.
+If your workload is a good fit for CSharpDB's sweet spots — concurrent disjoint-key writes, hot point-lookups, large durable batches, or an engine API that gets out of your way — the numbers will reward you.
 If it isn't, the same benchmark harness will tell you that too.